 Note: Being neighbours means sharing some common border, which is more than just a single point.
-Also, the shares of each of the king's children need not be equal.
+Also, the shares of each of the king's children need not be equal or of the same shape.

 In this map, region A and region B are not neighbours as they share only one point as a common border.
 Hence the king's wish is not satisfied.